 MSU Digital Commons Citation

 Emery, Elizabeth and Postlewate, Laurie, "Medieval Saints in Late Nineteenth-Century French Culture: Eight Essays" (2004).
-Department of Modern Languages and Literatures Faculty Scholarship and Creative Works.
+Department of World Languages and Cultures Faculty Scholarship and Creative Works.
 7.